SWI-Prolog/npm-swipl-wasm/README.md

 npm i swipl-wasm
 ```

-After this place the above code in `script.js` in the root of your directory and run `node script.js`
+After this place the above code in `script.mjs` in the root of your directory and run `node script.mjs`
 to run the script.

 ## Usage